A Posteriori Error Bounds for Two Point Boundary Value Problems: A Green's Function Approach: Green's Function for Linear BVPs

-\end{theorem} Note that the Green's function (\ref{greens_def}) is not to be confused with the notation for the operator associated with a nonlinear BVP (\ref{G_def}).
+Therefore $\Phi$ provides us with an inverse of the operator $F:Y_1\to Y_2$ (given by the formula (\ref{lin_bvp})), \end{theorem} Note that the Green's function (\ref{greens_def}) is not to be confused with the notation for the operator associated with a nonlinear BVP (\ref{G_def}).
 The meaning will be clear from the context.

 Theorem \ref{lin_BVP_solution} is essentially found in \cite{ascher_petzold}.
-The only complications beyond the presentation there is that $A(t)$ is only piecewise continuous and $r(t)$ must be taken to be an arbitrary continuous function that vanishes at $t=0$, not necessarily one of the form
+The only complications beyond the presentation there is that $A(t)$ is only piecewise continuous on the mesh and $r(t)$ must be taken to be a piecewise continuous function on the mesh that vanishes at $t=0$, and not necessarily a function of the form

 for some continuous $q$, as would be the case when transforming from the differential to the integral form of the BVP.
 One can directly verify the formula by composing (\ref{F_inv_formula}) with (\ref{lin_bvp}) and vice versa.